What is sinusitis?

 Corticosteroid nasal spray to reduce the inflammation and pain of sinusitis

 Decongestants to shrink inflamed and swollen sinuses.
 These medications, such as Sudafed, can have serious side effects that can affect the heart in some people.
-They should be used only as directed by your health care provider.
+They should be used only as directed by your healthcare provider.

 Surgery may be an option in some cases to expand the opening of infected sinuses.
+This is an antrostomy.

 People with viral sinusitis should not use aspirin or products that contain aspirin because of the risk of developing a rare but life-threatening condition called Reye syndrome.
-Reye syndrome has been linked to taking aspirin during a viral illness, such as a viral sinusitis or the flu.
+Reye syndrome has been linked to taking aspirin during a viral illness, such as viral sinusitis or the flu.

-What are the possible complications of sinusitis?
+What are the potential complications of sinusitis?